nicholasmau/NMHomeControl/README.md

 A secure, local-first web application for controlling SmartThings, Google Home, and other connected devices from your home network.

+This project was created with Claude Sonnet 4.5 as a weekend fun project.
+Please see the docs folder for details on specific areas of interest.

 ## Screenshots

 ### Login & Demo Mode